SAFETY AND BELIEFS

 Many have a simple belief in work, play, and family.
 Some choose old traditions, others politics or science, spirituality or the local football club.
 Most follow someone else who seems to believe in themselves.
 Groups form following social norms, and typically we identitfy with a mixture of group beliefs.
 These constitute our identity and world view.

-Probably the deepest sense of safety which most people experience is in a love relationship.
+Probably the deepest sense of safety (which often develops into a belief, but actually transcends it) is in a love relationship.

-And none of these are wrong, in fact, most of them are right, and we need to use anything we can to help us feel safe.
+And none of these are wrong, in fact, most of them are right, believing is better than disbelieving, and we need to use anything we can to help us feel safe – to help us find peace of mind.

 Mutual Respect

 There's nothing intrinsically wrong with beliefs.
-Our ideals and beliefs give us the promise of peace of mind or fulfilment.
-And, if we are devoted to some pure ideal maybe we will find a degree of personal peace.
+If we are devoted to some pure ideal we will probably find a degree of personal peace.
+But socially, in modern times, we will still be surrounded by chaos and insecurity.

-The solution to this, among those who are most concerned for humanity, is that we need to follow Gandhi and Mandela, we have to learn their lessons on mutual respect for all beliefs.
+The solution to this, among those who are most concerned for humanity, is to follow Gandhi and Mandela, we have to learn their lessons on mutual respect for all beliefs.

 Safety and Wholeness